 Achish replied, "Their leader is David.
 He previously worked for King Saul of Israel, but now he has been living near me for more than a year.
 During all the time since he left Saul, I have not seen that he has any faults."
 4 But the Philistine army commanders were angry with Achish for allowing David's army to be going with them.
 They said to him, "Send David and his men back to the city that you gave to him!
-We do not want him to go with us do.
-I could into the battle.
+We do not want him to go with us into the battle.
 If he goes with us, we will have an enemy in our own midst!
-He diers!
+He would please Saul by killing our own sol- that men of the Amalek people group diers!
 5 Have you forgotten that David is the one about whom the Israelites dance and sing, saying, but David has killed ten thousand of had not killed anyone. them'?"